Sultan-Alshehry/SDMO-2025-group-3-project/README.md

 This is the repository for project 1, identifying unique developers in OSS repositories.

+Some files from this repository were used as a base: https://github.com/M3SOulu/SDMO2025Project

 ## How to use

 ### Main program